 Red Book: American State, County, And Town Sources

-Ancestry.com offers a free, online version of this essential resource.
+RootsWeb (now part of Ancestry.com) offers a free, online version of this essential resource.
 If you’re not sure what records are available for the time and place you need, scroll down and select a state of interest, then choose from the topics offered on the right.
 Click County Resources to see a table of counties and availability dates for major record groups.
-To learn more about specific record groups, you may also want to explore the related free wiki based on The Source: A Guidebook to American Genealogy.

 The Spruce: Tips for Determine the Age of Your Home

 This guide provides an overview of house history research and links to preservation briefs issued from the National Park Service.

 This Old House: 9 Ways to Research Your House History